Support Athens by Locals!

 Check Auntie’s Home on Booking.com to see availability, photos, and reviews.

-Now, if you like to check some more options about which is the best area to stay in Athens, click the link below.
+Now, if you want to check more options about the best area to stay in Athens, click the link below.

 Even though in the heart of Anafiotika you’ll only discover houses, in less than a 5-minute walk there are plenty of cafes and restaurants for a pitstop.

-Geros tou Moria Restaurant is a traditional Greek restaurant serving dishes of the traditional cuisine.
+Geros tou Moria Restaurant is a traditional Greek restaurant serving dishes of traditional cuisine.

-It features both an indoor and outdoor space ideal for lunch or dinner throughout the whole year.
+It features an indoor and outdoor space ideal for lunch or dinner throughout the year.

 Originally opened in 1882, the Old Tavern Of Stamatopoulos has been officially part of Athens’ gastronomy scene since 1965.